 Silver-blonde hair is just a very pale blonde that reflects a silvery/ashy tone.
 It differs from platinum in that platinum keeps to a pure white tone, while silver-blonde will have a cool tone to it, appearing slightly darker, Tressa Yunchuk at Kharma Salons tells us.

 We got a quick lesson and even more expert tips on how to achieve the ideal silver blonde shade below.
-Keep reading to learn more, plus we've got all the inspirational images to show your stylist.
+Keep reading to learn more, plus see all the inspirational images to show your stylist.

-Maintenance Level: Typically high maintenance, unless you do a darker root.
+Maintenance Level: Typically high, unless you do a darker root.
 Generally, it's difficult to achieve a silver-blonde color because the process involves various lightening, lifting, and toning measures.
-You'll need to have your roots done every 4-6 weeks, Huckabee says.
+You'll need to have your roots done every four to six weeks, Huckabee says.

 Darker Silver-Blonde Tones

 What sets this silver-blonde apart is the noticeably cooler, darker tones.
 If it were strictly platinum, there would only be a white undertone; instead, you can see a more silver, metallic gleam to the hair.

 An Iconic Silver Pony

 Celebrity hairstylist Kristin Ess (she works with the likes of Lucy Hale and Lauren Conrad) knows a thing or two about hair.
 When she posted this shot of silver hair done up in what's essentially #ponytailgoals, we had to wonder: How did she maintain this vibrant hue?